LAMB WESTON SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead...

-NEW ORLEANS, Aug.
-2, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 12, 2024 to file lead plaintiff applications in a securities class action lawsuit against Lamb Weston Holdings, Inc. (NYSE: LW ), if they purchased the Company's shares between July 25, 2023 and April 3, 2024, inclusive (the "Class Period").
-This action is pending in the United States District Court for the District of Idaho.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
+06, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 12, 2024 to file lead plaintiff applications in securities class action lawsuits against Lamb Weston Holdings, Inc. (NYSE: LW), if they purchased the Company's shares between July 25, 2023 and July 23, 2024, inclusive (the“Class Period”).
+These actions are pending in the United States District Court for the District of Idaho.

 What You May Do